ndeto/ethereum-chain-registry-ui/README.md

 - By CAIP‑2 Hash (first): calls `registry.caip2HashToChainId(hash)` then `registry.chainData(chainId)`
 - By CAIP‑2 Identifier: computes hash using the on‑chain hasher, then same as above

+Buttons show a loading spinner and disable while fetching.

+### Learn — `/learn`

+Reference hub for specs used by the app:

+- ERC‑7785 proposal, EIP‑155, CAIP‑2, ERC‑7930
+- ENSIP‑10 (resolve) and ENSIP‑11 (coin types)
+- Optimism interop docs (Superchain devnet)

 ## Typical Process